eladschwartz/WhereIsMyFood/README.md

 ## Usage
 This project is still under development but the major features are working.

-You can download the guide for the Admin Panel from [Here](https://whereismyfood.biz/docs/amdin_guide.pdf)

-You can download the guide for the Apps  from [Here](https://whereismyfood.biz/docs/amdin_guide.pdf)
+You can use the guide in the guide folder(admin panel/php + apps guide )

 Todo
 ----